httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Introduction

-Integrity protection for HTTP content is multi layered and is usually achieved across the protocol stack:
-TCP checksums and TLS [RFC2818] record to name but some.

-The HTTP protocol does not provide means to protect the various message parts.
-Besides, it might be desirable to add additional guarantees to the ones provided by the transport layer (eg. HTTPS).
-This may be in order to:
+The core specification of HTTP does not define a means to protect the integrity of resources.
+When HTTP messages are transferred between endpoints, the protocol might choose to make use of features of the lower layer in order to provide some integrity protection; for instance TCP checksums or TLS records [RFC2818].

-- detect programming errors and corruption of stored data;
-- address the need for the representation-data to remain unmodified throughout multiple hops;
+However, there are cases where relying on this alone is insufficient.
+An HTTP-level integrity mechanism that operates independent of transfer can be used to detect programming errors and/or corruption of data at rest, be used across multiple hops in order to provide end-to-end integrity guarantees, aid fault diagnosis across hops and system boundaries, and can be used to validate integrity when reconstructing a resource fetched using different HTTP connections.

-- implement signature mechanisms that cover the desired parts of an HTTP exchange;
+This document defines a mechanism that acts on HTTP representation-data.
+It can be combined with other mechanisms that protect representation-metadata, such as digital signatures, in order to protect the desired parts of an HTTP exchange in whole or in part.
-- provide additional protection against failures or attack (see [SRI]).

 ## Brief history of integrity header fields